Dashboard Member settings

 What is a DPIA?

-• consent - the data subject (ie the individual whose data is being processed) has given clear consent for the processing of their personal data for a specific purpose.
+• consent - the data subject (ie the individual whose data is being processed) has given clear consent for the processing of their personal data for a specific purpose

-• performance of a contract - the processing is necessary for contract performance or to ‘take steps’ at the request of the data subject before entering into a contract.
+• performance of a contract - the processing is necessary for contract performance or to ‘take steps’ at the request of the data subject before entering into a contract

-• protection of vital interests - the processing is necessary to protect someone’s life.
+• protection of vital interests - the processing is necessary to protect someone’s life

-• public interest - the processing is necessary for the performance of a task in the public interest or for the organisation’s official functions, and the task or function has a clear basis in law.
+• public interest - the processing is necessary for the performance of a task in the public interest or for the organisation’s official functions, and the task or function has a clear basis in law

 For more information, read Processing personal data.

-Processing special category personal data
+When can special category personal data be processed?

-Special category personal data includes information about racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health or condition, sexual life, biometrics (eg fingerprint data/facial images) and genetics.
 Due to the sensitive nature of this data, it is given greater protection than other types of personal data (eg names and addresses).
-This means that, when processing special category sensitive data, further conditions for processing (see below) need to be met and recorded in a DPIA.
+This means that processing special category data is only permitted when one or more of the further conditions for processing special category personal data are met and recorded in a DPIA.

-Explicit consent
+1. Explicit consent

 • should be separate from any other consent sought by the organisation

-Employment, social security and social protection
+2. Employment, social security, and social protection

 Associated conditions

-This is a short document outlining the organisation’s compliance measures and retention policies for special category data.
-For more information, read Appropriate policy documents.
+• the organisation needs to have an Appropriate policy document (APD) in place.
+This is a short document outlining the organisation’s compliance measures and data retention policies for special category data

-Vital interests
+3. Vital interests

-The processing is necessary to protect the vital interest of a data subject or another person where the data subject is physically or legally incapable of giving consent.
+The processing is necessary to protect the vital interests of a data subject or another person where the data subject is physically or legally incapable of giving consent.
 This means that organisations should, where possible, ask for explicit consent.
 If a data subject refuses to give consent, this condition cannot be used as a fallback condition unless the data subject is physically/legally incapable of giving consent.

 This condition generally only applies to matters of life and death and is likely relevant for emergency medical care (eg where personal data needs to be processed for medical purposes, but the individual is unconscious).

-Not-for-profit bodies
+4. Not-for-profit bodies

 Organisations can only rely on this condition if they:

-• are only processing the data of members, former members, or other individuals in regular contact with them ‘in connection with their purposes’ (eg partners, supporters or beneficiaries).
-This means that the condition doesn’t apply to employee data or prospective member data.
+• are only processing the data of members, former members, or other individuals in regular contact with them, ‘in connection with their purposes’ (eg partners, supporters, or beneficiaries).
+This means that the condition doesn’t apply to employee data or prospective member data

-• don’t disclose this data to third parties without the data subject’s (explicit) consent.
+• don’t disclose this data to third parties without the data subject’s explicit consent

-Made public by the data subject
+5. Made public by the data subject

 Further, the data must be ‘manifestly made public’.
 This means that it must realistically be accessible to the public.
 Organisations should ask themselves whether any hypothetical interested member of the public could access this information (not whether it is theoretically available to the public, such as being mentioned in court).

-When relying on this condition, organisations should keep a record of the data source, to help demonstrate that it was manifestly made public by the individual.
+When relying on this condition, organisations should keep a record of the data source to help demonstrate that it was manifestly made public by the individual.

-Legal claims or judicial acts
+6. Legal claims or judicial acts

-For legal claims, organisations must show that the purpose for processing is to establish, exercise or defend legal claims.
+For legal claims, organisations must show that the purpose for processing is to establish, exercise, or defend legal claims.
 Legal claims are not limited to current legal proceedings, but include processing necessary for:

 • actual or prospective court proceedings

-• accessing legal advice
+• accessing legal advice, and/or

-• establishing, exercising or defending legal rights in any other way
+• establishing, exercising, or defending legal rights in any other way

 Judicial acts apply where a court or tribunal is acting in its judicial capacity.
 Courts can apply this condition whether they are processing special category data in their judicial capacity.
-Where the processing is not part of their judicial capacity this condition doesn’t apply and a different condition is required.
+Where the processing is not part of their judicial capacity, this condition doesn’t apply, and a different condition is required.

-Substantial public interest
+7. Substantial public interest

 The processing is necessary for reasons of substantial public interest.
-Being of ‘substantial public interest’ means the public interest needs to be real and of substance.
-Due to the inherent risk of special category personal data, organisations cannot say that the processing is in the public interest for vague or generic reasons.
+Being of ‘substantial public interest’ means the relevant public interest needs to be real and of substance.
+Due to the inherent risks of processing special category personal data, organisations cannot say that the processing is in the public interest for vague or generic reasons.
 Instead, organisations need to be able to make a specific argument about the concrete wider benefits of the processing.
 For example, organisations may wish to consider how the processing of sensitive personal data would benefit the public including:

 • the number of people who would benefit from the processing